yassato/caige_barley/manuscript/manuscript.md

 This is the first report for Neighbor GWAS to detect a significant QTL and, to our knowledge, one of few reports on significant QTLs associated with neighbor genotypic effects on agriculturally important traits [@montazeaud_cultivar_2022].

 ## Genetic architecture of neighbor effects
-Through marker-trait associations, GWAS can provide correlative evidence for candidate genes near significant SNPs.
+Through marker-trait associations, GWAS can provide correlative evidence for candidate genes near significant SNPs [@korte_advantages_2013; @tibbs_cortes_status_2021].
 On the tip of the chromosome 7H, we specifically found a significant SNP at 610368438 for the net form net blotch; and a marginally significant SNP at 581517810 for scald.
 Within 30-kb near the 610368438 position, we did find the two loci HORVU.MOREX.r3.7HG0742860 and HORVU.MOREX.r3.7HG0742870 which encoded protein kinases.
 Another SNP at 581517810 was located within 30 kb near the loci HORVU.MOREX.r3.7HG0731740, HORVU.MOREX.r3.7HG0731730, and HORVU.MOREX.r3.7HG0731700 which encoded a SCO1-like protein, lipid transfer protein, and transducin/WD40 repeat protein, respectively.
-Among them, protein kinases and WD40 repeat proteins are known to involve barley resistance to abiotic and biotic stresses (**cites**).
+Among them, protein kinases and WD40 repeat proteins are known to involve various abiotic and biotic resistance in barley or wheat (**cites**).
 Although such gene functions need to be validated, these candidate genes add functional inference to the long-distance neighbor genotypic effects on disease infection.

-Besides candidate genes, previous studies reported several net blotch-related QTLs were reported for the tip of the chromosome 7H (Tamang et al. 2015; Richard et al. 2017; Novakazi et al. 2019; Clare et al. 2019) near 581517810 and 610368438 bp positions.
+Besides candidate genes, previous studies reported several disease-associated QTLs for the tip of the chromosome 7H (Tamang et al. 2015; Richard et al. 2017; Novakazi et al. 2019; Clare et al. 2019) around the 581517810 and 610368438 bp positions.
 While our normal GWAS did not find any significant SNPs on previously reported QTLs, those overlapped QTLs suggest their dual roles in plants' own and neighbor genotypic effects on disease resistance.
 For example, Tamang et al. (2015) performed GWAS using 2062 barley accessions and identified a novel QTL associated with the damage by the New Zealand strain, NZKF2, of the spot form net blotch.
 This QTL region ranged from 601275881 to 615403763 at the chromosome 7H (Tamang et al. 2015), including the SNP position of 610368438 for which we found long-range neighbor genotypic effects on the net form net blotch.